pminina01/readthedocs/File-target.md

 _enableArchiveFileCompression_ - Indicates whether to compress the archive files into the zip files.
 [Boolean](Data-types) Default: False
     > Supported in:
     > * NLog v4.0 for .NET 4.5

+_writeFooterOnArchivingOnly_ - Indicates whether the footer should be written only when the file is archived.
+If `False`, the footer will also be written when starting to write to a different file and when the target is closed [Boolean](Data-types) Default: False

 ###Performance Tuning Options
 _concurrentWrites_ - Indicates whether concurrent writes to the log file by multiple processes on the same host.
 [Boolean](Data-types) Default: True